MohamedAlFahim/MuonScript/README.md

 ---

-A modern, statically-typed, and mostly type-safe programming language, inspired by Python and many other popular programming languages.
+A modern and statically-typed programming language, inspired by Python and many other popular programming languages.
 The MuonScript "compiler" compiles source code to bytecode, to be run by the interpreter.

 ## Features